ShubNig/AubNig-Nexus-Template/gradle/03-codeQuality-use.md

 ...
 ```

+- `codeQualityApp.gradle` just use `apply plugin: 'com.android.application'`
+- `codeQualityLib.gradle` just use `apply plugin: 'com.android.library'`

-> if not setting `includeNoLocationClasses` will not check unitTests!
+> if not setting `includeNoLocationClasses` will not report unitTests!

 # code quality